Tinkerforge/doc/en/source/Software/IPConnection_Java.rst

 ^^^^^^^^^

 Listeners can be registered to be notified about events.
-The registration is done with the :java:func:`addListener <IPConnection::addListener>` function of the IPConnection object.
+The registration is done with "addListener" functions of the IPConnection object.

 The parameter is a listener class object, for example:

 .. code-block:: java

-    ipcon.addListener(new IPConnection.ExampleListener() {
+    ipcon.addExampleListener(new IPConnection.ExampleListener() {
         public void property(int value) {
             System.out.println("Value: " + value);
         }
     });

 The available listener classes with inherent methods to be overwritten are described below.
+It is possible to add several listeners and to remove them with the corresponding "removeExampleListener" function.

 .. java:function:: public class IPConnection.EnumerateListener()

+ This listener can be added with the ``addEnumerateListener()`` function.
+ An added listener can be removed with the ``removeEnumerateListener()`` function.

  .. java:function:: public void enumerate(String uid, String connectedUid, char position, short[] hardwareVersion, short[] firmwareVersion, int deviceIdentifier, short enumerationType)
   :noindex: